Jacobellis wins second Olympic gold

 The men go off first in four-person races, with their finishing times directly correlating with the start time for their female team-mate.

-Nightingale finished fourth in his leg of the quarter-final, more than 1.5 seconds behind the winner, but Bankes put in a glorious run to come from last place to win her leg and put the pair into the semi-finals.
+Nightingale finished fourth in his leg of the quarter-final, more than 1.5 seconds behind the winner, but Bankes put in a glorious run to come from last place to win and put the pair into the semi-finals.

 Bankes was unable to make up a larger deficit in their semi-final and the pair finished third to move into the small final, which decides fifth to eighth place.